leftfield-geospatial/geedim/docs/api.rst

 1) max_tile_size
 ~~~~~~~~~~~~~~~~

 Decreasing the ``max_tile_size`` argument to :meth:`geedim.mask.MaskedImage.download` reduces the user memory required by computations.
-The default value is 32 MB; reducing this by half, or a quarter usually solves the problem.
-You may need to experiment to find a reduced value that works.  :option:`--max-tile-size <geedim-download --max-tile-size>` is the equivalent option on the command line.
+The user would need to experiment to find a reduced value that solves any memory limit problem.  :option:`--max-tile-size <geedim-download --max-tile-size>` is the equivalent option on the command line.

 .. literalinclude:: examples/api_getting_started.py
     :language: python